swissgrc/docker-azure-pipelines-terraform/README.md

                     terraform init -backend-config=./config/dev_backend.tfvars
 ```

-The following example defines a deployment with the container using az login before calling Terraform commands.
+The following example defines a deployment with the container using `az login` before calling Terraform commands.
-Note that the two secret variables ($AZURE_USERNAME and $AZURE_PASSWORD) are passed into by the env block.
+Note that two secret variables (`Azure.UserName` and `Azure.Password`) are passed to the task by the env block.

 ```yaml
   - stage: deploy